milik0/DrinksCatalog/README.md

 ## Authentication and authorization
 The application provides basic authentication and authorization to restrict access to certain features.
 By default, the application comes with a single user account with administrator privileges.
 You can log in with this account by clicking on the "Log In" button in the top right corner of the application.

-To create additional user accounts, you can use the create_user.py script.
-This script will prompt you for a username and password, and then create a new user account with standard privileges.
-To create an administrator account, use the create_admin.py script instead.
+To create additional user accounts, you can go on the register page and create a new account.

-To restrict access to certain features, the application uses Flask-Login to check the user's authentication status and Flask-Principal to check the user's authorization status.
-Only authenticated users can add, edit, or delete drinks, and only administrators can edit or delete drinks.